 Poetry is the lens we use to interrogate the history we stand on and the future we stand for.
 It’s no coincidence that at the base of the Statue of Liberty, there is a poem.
 Our instinct is to turn to poetry when we’re looking to communicate a spirit that is larger than ourselves.

 What was your experience of the inauguration?
-Were you able to listen?
-Or were you just focused on what you came to do?
+Were you able to listen to the performances and speeches, or were you just focused on what you came to do?

 I was living in two spheres of my mind.
-There was the “Wow.
-Joe Biden’s speech was amazing.
+There was the “Wow, Joe Biden’s speech was amazing.
 Lady Gaga just killed it.”
-But at the same time, 66% of my brain was dedicated to questions: “How am I going to get up to the podium without tripping?
+At the same time, 66% of my brain was dedicated to questions: “How am I going to get up to the podium without tripping?
 My hands are cold.
-Am I going to be able to flip these pages because my fingers are going numb?”
+Am I going to be able to flip these pages?”

 People know you as something of a prodigy —a poet who set the country on fire.